react-navigation/react-navigation.github.io/versioned_docs/version-8.x/route-object.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Each `screen` component in your app is provided with the `route` object as a prop automatically.
-The prop contains various information regarding current route (place in navigation hierarchy component lives).
+The prop contains information about the current route.

 - `route`
   - `key` - Unique key of the screen.
 Created automatically or added while navigating to this screen.
   - `name` - Name of the screen.
 Defined in navigator component hierarchy.
-  - `path` - An optional string containing the path that opened the screen, exists when the screen was opened via a deep link.
+  - `path` - An optional string containing the path that opened the screen.
+It exists when the screen was opened via a deep link.
-  - `params` - An optional object containing params which is defined while navigating e.g. `navigate('Twitter', { user: 'Dan Abramov' })`.
+  - `params` - An optional object containing params defined while navigating, e.g. `navigate('Twitter', { user: 'Jane Doe' })`.

 <Tabs groupId="config" queryString="config">
 <TabItem value="static" label="Static" default>